-*This post was updated July 2019.* There’s no sugar-coating it — opening your Step 1 score report to find the word “Fail” plastered in that little grey box is an awful feeling.
-You just spent several weeks studying for one of the most difficult exams you will ever face, endured the 8-hour marathon of exam questions, and spent the weeks anxiously awaiting for your results.
-Now, you are beyond disappointed.
-You may be tempted to individually hunt down every NBME question writer and have a Carrie Underwood moment with their cars, or crawl into bed and sleep until you can’t sleep anymore or you die – whichever comes first.
-Please resist both of these impulses and take the following steps:
+There’s no sugar-coating it; opening your Step 1 score report to find the word “Fail” plastered in that little grey box is an awful feeling.
+You just spent several weeks studying for one of the most difficult exams you will ever face, endured the eight-hour marathon of exam questions, and spent weeks anxiously awaiting your results.

 Also, believe it or not, you will feel better.
 It is never fun to go through something difficult by yourself.
 You will likely have a more positive outlook on the situation, knowing you have support.
 Your school is not there to wag a finger at you, rather they are going to help you through this.

 2. Regain your composure.

 Failing Step 1 is completely devastating.
 You spent two years cramming as much medical knowledge into your brain as possible and lots of valuable time and money preparing for this one big exam.
 Not surprisingly, most students who fail Step 1 feel completely overwhelmed and immensely fearful of their future.

 But the reality is that most of these students retake the exam, perform better, and match into medical residencies.
 While it certainly won’t be easy, the best thing you can do for yourself is accept what happened and move on.
 Find someone you can confide in and who will support you during this difficult time.

 If you are struggling to move on, or feel depressed or suicidal, always seek professional help.
 Many schools have counselors, therapists, and psychiatrists available for students to meet with.
 This may seem like an insurmountable loss, but please realize that you can and will overcome it.